 The Information Security Policy (SPG 601.27) establishes the expectation that units share in the responsibility to protect the information assets controlled by the university.

-Respective unit deans or directors appoint a Security Unit Liaison to serve as the focal point for coordinating information security activities within the unit, and as the main interface between the unit and IIA.
+Respective unit deans or directors appoint a Security Unit Liaison to serve as the focal point for coordinating information security activities within the unit, and as the main interface between the unit and IA.

 In general, SULs are expected to commit to a two-year term with an average time commitment of four to six hours per month, depending on the size and complexity of their unit.
-They are also expected to attend several scheduled Security Community meetings annually.
+They are also expected to attend several scheduled IT Security Community meetings annually.

 Security Unit Liaisons are responsible to: